IslandJS/survey-maker/ReadMe.md

 _Host your own simple surveys!_

-Configure this basic rest server to listen on the port of your liking either through the package.json file:
+Configure this basic survey server to listen on the port of your liking on the command line:

-    "options" : {
-        "port": "value of your choice"
-     }

- Or on the command line:

-    $ node index.js 2015
+    $ survey-maker 2015

 Once the server is listening, post to the "survey" URL to create a new
 survey:

     $ curl --data "{